rockhazard/resty/README.md

 ### Come Again?

-This generates a report of status codes for given domains names, either singly or from a return-separated text list, as seen in the testurls.txt file.
+This generates a report of status codes for given domain names, either singly or from a return-separated text list, as seen in the testurls.txt file.

 ### Why?